Our Lady of the Lake University: 2008 fire

 On May 6, 2008, a fire was reported on the campus at 7:44 p.m.
 CDT.
 The fire affected all four floors of the main building.
-The fire quickly changed from a three- to four-alarm fire after an hour's time with five pumper trucks battling the blaze.
+The fire quickly changed from a three- to four-alarm fire after an hour with five pumper trucks battling the blaze.
 No injuries or deaths occurred.
 The fire consumed the roof and one spire had collapsed.
 Much of the damage to the building was due to the amount of water poured into the building to contain the blaze.
 While the firefighters struggled with the fourth floor, some of the university's IT staff went in and protected the servers that were located on the first floor of the same building.
 Operations were coordinated from the Library building located across 24th Street from Main.
 A bomb threat the day before the fire had caused some concern that the incident was arson-related.
 Firefighters suspect that the fire started on the fourth floor of the Main building due to an electrical short.

 The community quickly rallied to raise funds for reconstruction, and the project was completed in fall 2010.
 It hosted its first class since the fire in January 2011.

 Academics

 Our Lady of the Lake University currently offers Bachelor's degrees in 33 areas of study, Master's degrees in 14 areas of study, and two doctoral degree programs.
 Classes are offered through traditional weekday, weekend and online formats.
-Our Lady of the Lake University also offers classes on its satellite campuses in The Woodlands, near Houston, and in the Rio Grande Valley in La Feria, Texas.
+The university also offers classes on its satellite campuses in The Woodlands, near Houston, and in the Rio Grande Valley in La Feria, Texas.